-I just can’t seem to get enough air to come into my lungs.
-And I always knew it was anxiety-related but I went to the Dr anyway to get a fresh bill of health, so I could stop worrying about it being something more serious.
+I can’t seem to get enough air to come into my lungs.
+I always knew it was anxiety-related but I went to the Dr anyway, so I could stop worrying about it being something more serious.

 My lungs are good.
 My heart is A-OK.
 Everything is copacetic when it comes to my body.

-Except for the fact that I can’t f***ing breathe.
+Except for the fact that I can’t breathe.

 I wanted to scream at them.
-I wanted to tell them to f*** off.
-It just seemed too obvious and simple.
-And at that point, life had proven to me that there was nothing simple about it.
+I wanted to tell them to fuck off.
+It seemed too obvious and simple.
+And at that point, life had proven to me that there was nothing simple about anything.

-How could breathing stop anxiety?
-How could taking deep breaths stop this thing that I had been medicated for since I was 15?
-It just didn’t seem to be in the realm of things that were possible.
+How could breathing stop this monster of anxiety that I had been medicated for since I was 15?
+It just didn’t seem to be in the realm of “Things That Are Possible.”

 I’ve been blessed to have been introduced to some new ways to use breathing to transform anxiety over the past year, and I’m going to share them with you.